gorda/istio.io/content/en/docs/ops/common-problems/validation/index.md

 wasn’t invoked and the webhook configuration is valid, your cluster is misconfigured.

-## Creating configuration fails with x509 certificate errors
+## Creating configuration fails with x509 certificate errors{#creating-configuration-fails-with-x509-certificate-errors}

 `x509: certificate signed by unknown authority` related errors are typically caused by an empty `caBundle` in the webhook